 Make sure the circumference of the circle is completely dotted with blueberries so that they’ll be seen when your top cookie layer gets applied.
 Be careful not to layer on too much marshmallow or it will quickly seep over the sides when your top layer is added.
 Also, if they’re not being eaten immediately, I’d recommend storing these treats in an airtight container in the refrigerator.
 If you leave them out, the marshmallow will leak around the outside.
 Other filler options are Whipping Cream or even yogurt if you’re looking for a healthier alternative.

-Either way, everyone will have fun making WHOOPIE (Pies) for the 4th!
+Either way, any can have fun making WHOOPIE (Pies) for the 4th!

 Red, White and Blueberry Mini Whoopie Pies